tcaspi/SF-Coyote-Diet-Metabarcoding/README.md

 **To add:**

--   Overview of folders/files and their contents (test)
+-   Overview of folders/files and their contents

 -   Instructions for users to run the software (e.g. explain the project workflow and any configuration parameters of your software)

--   Links to protocols.io or equivalent methods repositories, where applicable

--   Once a paper is accepted, please include author names, contact details, links to preprint and the publication.

 ## Data Files:

+### Assign-Taxonomy

+-   12S_reference_lib.fasta: Custom reference library of 12SV5 sequences of all vertebrate genera recovered from pilot studies.

 ### Filtering-and-QC